 Your position officially begins on July 1 but there are things you can begin to do to set your PTA up for success.

-It may be too early for the staff to help with this as we are all waiting to see what things will look like in August and September however, it is still a good idea to open the lines of communication between the PTA and the administration.
+It may be too early for the staff to help with this as things continue to change and clear guidelines might not be available until August or September however, it is still a good idea to open the lines of communication between the PTA and the administration.